earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/2017-01-01-data-sources.md

 ***

-### Change detection with lidar data - Open Topography
+### Change Detection with Lidar Data - Open Topography

 The data below were suggested by Chris Crosby of Open Topography as excellent time series data subsets available on Open Topography.